bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 > **Splitting Your Config:** A namespace `tag` with the format `ns.$NS` is mandatory for each service/route/plugin.
 But, if you have separate pipelines for your environments (i.e., dev, test and prod), you can split your configuration and update the `tags` with the qualifier.
 For example, you can use a tag `ns.$NS.dev` to sync the Kong configuration for `dev` Service and Routes only.

+### Network Policies

-> **Upstream Services on OCP Silver Cluster:** If your service is running on OCP4, you should specify the Kubernetes Service in the `Service.host`.
+> If your service is running on the Openshift platform, you should specify the Kubernetes Service in the `Service.host`.
 It must have the format: `<name>.<ocp-namespace>.svc`.
 Also, make sure your `Service.port` matches your Kubernetes Service Port.
 Any Security Policies for egress from the Gateway will be setup automatically on the API Gateway side.

->
+The Kong Gateway runs Data Planes in both Silver and Gold clusters.

+**Silver Cluster**

-> You will need to create a Network Policy on your side similar to the following to allow the Gateway's test and prod environments to route traffic to your API:
+You will need to create a Network Policy on your side similar to the following to allow the Gateway's test and prod environments to route traffic to your API:

 ```yaml
 kind: NetworkPolicy